 S/Y — Baby Nap/Play with Toddler

-My baby would often fall asleep after nursing, despite the goal being to have him fall asleep on his own.
-If the baby falls asleep on you, you can have your toddler watch a show or set up another activity for her to do in the meantime.
-If possible, you should try putting the baby down to spend some time with your toddler.
-It won’t be easy to carve this time out, and finding it where you can is important.
+My baby would often fall asleep after nursing, even though the goal was for him to fall asleep on his own.
+If your baby falls asleep while feeding or being held, you can have your toddler watch a show or set up another activity for her to do in the meantime.
+If possible, try putting the baby down so you can give your toddler some focused attention.
+It won’t be easy to carve out this time, and finding it where you can is important.

 Around 10 a.m.